OUR STORY

 In the last few years, we have suffered a substantial departure of people who used to take part in these two programmes.
 We are looking for volunteers to take the place of those recently departed.
 One of our failures has been the inability to establish permanent branches in major centres like Kasane, Maun and Francistown.
 For a while under the leadership of Pat Nurse in the nineties, Francistown did have an energetic and enthusiastic branch.

 Financing BLB has been a huge problem ever since we first established our Society, mainly because we are funded totally from within the country, not having foreign resources available to us.
 Furthermore, most donors restrict us to allocate overheads of five per cent to various projects which clearly makes BLB unsustainable.
-Consequently, we must operate like a reverse Ponzi scheme where we have had to allocate new funds to cover old costs, which is thoroughly bad practice.
 We have new feminine blood on our board, and we are confident that we will be able to attract fresh funds and turn the ship around.

 With increasing enthusiastic Batswana interest in birds and birding and greater youthful feminine influence on our Board, the future for BLB is looking bright as younger members take the baton from doddering old men struggling to climb mountains.